8go/nostr-commander-rs/README.md

           Create a new user, i.e. a new key pair.
 Details:: This is usually done only once at the beginning.
 If you ever want to wipe this user, use '--delete-user' which deletes the key pair.
-Use this option in combination with --name, --display_name, --about, --picture, and --nip05.
-Also highly recommended that you use this option together with --add-relay
+Use this option in combination with --name, --display_name, --about, --picture, --nip05, and --nsec.
+Also highly recommended that you use this option together with --add-relay.
+Add --nsec as option to import your existing nsec private key, otherwise a new private key will be generated for you

       --delete-user
           Delete the current user, i.e. delete the current key pair.
 Details::